Successful businesses have several things in common. Their owners ensure that business records are intact and well-maintained.

 By keeping records on hand the required amount of time, usually up to seven years, your business can avoid the risk associated with IRS audits, fines and penalties.

 As long as the business is operational and has employees on staff, payroll records need to be kept indefinitely.
-Besides keeping these records on hand, the employer needs to ensure they are secure from those who aren’t allowed access to them.
+Besides keeping these documents on hand, the employer needs to ensure they are secure from those who aren’t allowed access to them.

 Employee’s private medical insurance information, tax records, social security number and all payroll information needs to be retained by the business.

-By having these records available, the small business can avoid any issues or risk associated with payroll.
+By having these available, the small business can avoid any issues or risk associated with payroll.
 The IRS requires employee tax records be kept for at least 4 years, if not more.

 It doesn’t matter if a business’ record-keeping practices include moving paper documents to electronic formats.
 The requirements for electronic documents are the same as paper ones.